core-wg/oscore/draft-ietf-core-object-security.md

 * Master Secret.
 Variable length, uniformly random byte string containing the key used to derive traffic keys and IVs.
 Its value is immutable once the security context is established.

-* Master Salt (OPTIONAL).
+* Master Salt.
 Variable length byte string containing the salt used to derive traffic keys and IVs.
 Its value is immutable once the security context is established.

 * Common IV.
 Byte string derived from Master Secret and Master Salt.
 Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.